Manual AdSense Ad Units Stay Blank on Astro / Next Static Sites

 Step 5: Verify CSP allows AdSense

-If you have a CSP header, it needs:
+If you send a Content-Security-Policy header, it needs the ad origins:

 frame-src https://googleads.g.doubleclick.net https://tpc.googlesyndication.com;